schalkventer/css-view-transition-resources/README.md

   <img src="https://github.com/user-attachments/assets/01a4e7f7-4609-4c9c-a7d2-a20b1e885f06" width="500">
 </a>

 In this example, there aren't any actual changes to the HTML/DOM structure.
-The `innerText` value of the
+The `innerText` value of the `<span id="value">0</span>` is simply updated based on whether the plus/minus buttons are clicked.

 ### Using with React ([examples/filtering-react](https://github.com/schalkventer/css-view-transition-resources/tree/main/examples/filtering-react))